anujparakh/multi-instrumental-tactile-synthesizer/README.md

 # multi-instrumental-tactile-synthesizer

 This repository contains all the code for the multi-instrumental-tactile-synthesizer (MITS) project.
 MITS is a pair of gloves that can be used to create different kinds of music.
-They use Arduino Nano 33 BLEs to connect over bluetooth to a MacOS application that sends MIDI signals to a Digital Audio Workstation (DAW) like Reaper to change instruments and play the notes as required.
+They use Arduino Nano 33 BLEs/LightBlue Bean to connect over bluetooth to a MacOS application that sends MIDI signals to a Digital Audio Workstation (DAW) like Reaper to change instruments and play the notes as required.
 The glove has flex sensors and a force sensor to implement all the features of the glove.

+This is a [demo](https://drive.google.com/file/d/1lbWAit0UsWoIoUK5HM2rC7NUDeDGo3h_/view?usp=sharing) of the fully assembled gloves using Arduino Nano 33 BLEs and Strings Mode.
+Here is a [video](https://drive.google.com/file/d/1CDvM2dGkykC25AaSf0XhNUgMkxLVEQ5s/view?usp=sharing) of one glove using the LightBlue Bean.

 There are three main modes that the MITS support: